cyrildever/crumbl-jar/README.md

   <data> ...               data to use
 ```

-_IMPORTANT: for security purpose, you must download the latest BouncyCastle JAR (eg. `bcprov-jdk15to18-1.64.jar`) and refer to it in the classpath of your command-line along with the Crumbl&trade; JAR as well as our latest Feistel lib JAR (`feistel-jar-1.3.4.jar`)._
+_IMPORTANT: for security purpose, you must download the latest BouncyCastle JAR (eg. `bcprov-jdk15to18-1.72.jar`) and refer to it in the classpath of your command-line along with the Crumbl&trade; JAR._

 1. Creation